Health Educator I

 As one of the Public Health Institute’s programs, Health Intervention Projects for Underserved Populations (HIPUP) conducts community-based research/programs for underserved populations (e.g., gender and ethnic minorities) in the field of substance abuse, HIV/AIDS, and trauma prevention and treatment.
 Through collaboration with targeted communities, HIPUP strives to have a significant impact on health promotion and human rights for underserved communities locally and internationally.

-This position is currently remote and is required to travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities a few times a week or more as needed.
+This position is currently remote and is required to travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities and interviews a few times a week or more as needed.
 The person hired must reside within a 50-mile radius of Oakland or San Francisco, CA.

-Full pay range for this position: $22.47 to $31.31 per hour.
-The typical hiring range for this position is $22.47 (minimum) to $26.89 (midpoint) per hour.
+Full pay range for this position: $23.06 to $32.12 per hour.
+The typical hiring range for this position is $23.06 (minimum) to $27.59 (midpoint) per hour.
 The starting wage is determined based on the candidate’s knowledge, skills, experience, as well as budget availability.

 Essential Duties & Responsibilities

-- Actively build collaborative working relationships with CBOs and other social groups.
+• Actively build collaborative working relationships with CBOs and other social groups.

-- Conduct intake and follow-up risk assessments.
+• Conduct intake and follow-up risk assessments.

-- Collect and enter assessment and outcome data.
+• Collect and enter assessment and outcome data.

-- Manage materials and facility logistics for outreach events and activities.
+• Manage materials and facility logistics for outreach events and activities.

-- Process cash payments to participants.
+• Process incentive payments to participants.

-- Travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities a few times a week or more as requested.
+• Travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities a few times a week or more as requested.

-- Perform other duties as assigned.
+• Perform other duties as assigned.

 Minimum Qualifications

-- At least 1 year of relevant work experience.
+• 1 year of relevant work experience.

-- High school diploma or equivalent.
+• High school diploma or equivalent.

 Other Qualifications

-- Ability to maintain accurate record keeping.
+• Ability to maintain accurate record keeping.

-- Ability to recognize and resolve problems as they occur.
+• Ability to recognize and resolve problems as they occur.

-- Good attention to detail, self-motivation, ability to work independently as well as part of a team, and good organizational skills.
+• Good attention to detail, self-motivation, ability to work independently as well as part of a team, and good organizational skills.

-- Prior computer experience (e.g., Microsoft Word, Outlook, and Excel).
+• Prior computer experience (e.g., Microsoft Word, Outlook, and Excel.)

-- Knowledge of the HIV service system in San Francisco and Alameda counties is a plus.
+• Knowledge of the HIV service system in San Francisco and Alameda counties is a plus.

-- Ability to travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities a few times a week or more as needed, and work some non-standard hours as required.
+• Must have access to reliable transportation and ability to travel to the San Francisco Bay Area (mainly Oakland and San Francisco) to attend meetings and conduct outreach activities a few times a week or more as needed, and work some non-standard hours as required.

-- Bachelor’s degree preferred but not required.
+• Bachelor’s degree preferred but not required.

 EEO Statement